-\emph{ATLAS} runs automatically on each benchmark from Table~\ref{tab:eval}.
-We bound the search to at most three iterations per bug to keep the process fast and predictable.
-If a case remains unresolved after three attempts we flag it for manual review.
-Most items that fail within three iterations share a common pattern.
-Either the bug depends on a subtle functional intent that is not stated in the public docs or the spec omits the precise corner that the property must capture.
-We see impressive performance throughout the three HACK@DAC~\cite{hack@dac} benchmarks.
-Detected CWEs column in Table~\ref{tab:eval} shows CWE-based SoC threat models generated by ATLAS as discussed in Sec.~~\ref{sec:threat_modeling}.
-It can be noticed that, ATLAS detected multiple relevant CWEs per each bug.
-However, during the security verification step (Sec.~\ref{sec:sv}), \emph{ATLAS} detects the correct CWE (bold numbers in Table~\ref{tab:eval}) exploited in that particular bug, by generating assertion-based security properties and simulating that property in JasperGold for formal proof.
-A checkmark (\checkmark) under the property (Prop.) and formal verification (FV) column in Table~\ref{tab:eval} represents that \emph{ATLAS} is able to successfully generate the assertion-based security property and detect the weakness in the given module of HAKC@DAC~\cite{hack@dac} benchmark. \textbf{With our threat model database (TMDB), \emph{ATLAS} detected $39/48$ security weaknesses (CWEs) in three HACK@DAC~\cite{hack@dac} benchmarks.
-Even more impressive was that, given a correct detection of CWE, \emph{ATLAS} managed to detect the accurate property more than $82\%$ of the time.} For the cases when \emph{ATLAS} was unable to detect the correct CWE, it generated \hyperref[subsubsec:relevant_cwes]{{\textit{“relevant”}}} CWEs using SoC threat model from Sec.~\ref{sec:threat_modeling}.
-And when the formal verification reports a failure, the property is often still useful.
-Many such failures arise because the design never exercises the exact exploit path in the harness or because internal guards mask the issue under nominal stimuli.
+A checkmark (\checkmark) in the property (Prop.) and formal verification (FV) columns of Table~\ref{tab:eval} indicates that \emph{ATLAS} successfully generated the assertion-based security property and detected the weakness in the given HACK@DAC~\cite{hack@dac} module. \textbf{With our threat model database (TMDB), \emph{ATLAS} detected $39/48$ security weaknesses (CWEs) across the three HACK@DAC~\cite{hack@dac} benchmarks.
+More importantly, when the correct CWE was identified, \emph{ATLAS} generated the correct property in more than $82\%$ of the cases.} When \emph{ATLAS} does not detect the exact CWE, it still produces \hyperref[subsubsec:relevant_cwes]{{\textit{“relevant”}}} CWEs from the SoC threat model in Sec.~\ref{sec:threat_modeling}.
+Even when formal verification fails, the generated property is often still useful.
+Such failures often occur because the harness does not exercise the exact exploit path or because internal guards mask the issue under nominal stimuli.